There was an issue with your input

 - Global liquidity surged during Q2, and we expect liquidity growth to slow in the coming months, raising the prospect of higher market volatility.

 - While technology and other factors have kept inflation in check, we believe greater policy experimentation and "peak globalization" trends will eventually cause long-term inflation to rise faster than expected.

-After decades of rapid technological change and policies that concentrated economic gains in the upper tiers, income and wealth inequality reached century-high levels.
-Political trends are shifting toward policy changes aimed at reducing inequality, directionally similar to the postwar, "Great Compression" era, including broad-based public investment, a more progressive tax regime, and support for low- and middle-income workers.
+Decades of rapid technological change and policies have concentrated economic gains in the upper tiers, and income inequality has reached 100-year highs.
+But political trends are shifting toward policy changes aimed at reducing inequality, directionally similar to the postwar, "Great Compression" era.
+This may include broad public investments, a more progressive tax regime, and greater support for low- and middle income workers.

 The dramatic worldwide rise in public and private debt in recent decades reflects monetary and fiscal policymakers' proclivity to use low interest rates and government support in an attempt to boost growth rates.
 While technology and other factors have kept inflation in check, we believe greater policy experimentation and "peak globalization" trends will eventually cause long-term inflation to rise faster than expected.

-Trailing earnings growth remained in negative territory on a year-over-year basis, but it sharply inflected upward over the past quarter for all major regions.
-Forward expectations exhibit hope that earnings will continue to rebound meaningfully over the next 12 months, with double-digit growth rates anticipated in all regions, led by emerging markets.
+Trailing earnings growth moved to positive territory on a year-over-year basis after contracting for more than a year across all major global markets.
+Forward expectations indicate analysts believe earnings will continue to push higher over the next 12 months, with double-digit growth rates anticipated in all regions, led by emerging markets.